Skip to contents

 Async mode to keep UI responsive

-By default, oauth_module_server() performs network operations (authorization code exchange, refresh, userinfo) on the main R thread.
-During transient network errors the package retries with backoff, and sleeping on the main thread can block the Shiny event loop for the worker process.
+By default, oauth_module_server() performs network operations (authorization-code exchange, refresh, userinfo) on the main R thread.
+That keeps setup simple, but a slow provider or retry delay can temporarily block the Shiny worker handling the session.

-To avoid blocking, enable async mode and configure an async backend.
-The package supports both ‘mirai’ and ‘future’ for async execution (see below).
-The package auto-detects which backend is configured.
-If both are set up, mirai takes precedence (it offers lower overhead and non-blocking dispatch).
+To avoid blocking, enable async mode and configure an async backend. shinyOAuth supports both mirai and future and auto-detects whichever one you have configured.
+If both are set up, mirai takes precedence.

 If you need to keep async = FALSE, you may consider reducing retry behaviour to limit blocking during provider incidents.
-See ‘Global options’ and then ‘HTTP timeout/retries’.
+See the global options section for timeout and retry settings.

 # Set up daemons at the top of your app (or in global.R)